-- Must have been approved and an incremental import capability value must have been assigned by the PJM Planning Department at least 45 days prior to the auction. - The planned transmission upgrade in-service date must be on or before the start of the Delivery Year. - At a minimum, a Facilities Study Agreement must be executed for the proposed transmission upgrade, in order for approval to be granted and the transmission upgrade must conform to all applicable standards of the PJM Regional Transmission Expansion Planning Process. - Qualified Transmission Upgrades must establish an RPM Credit Limit prior to an RPM Auction. - Credit requests should be made to PJM's Treasury Department at least two weeks prior to an RPM Auction.
+- Must have been approved and an incremental import capability value must have been assigned by the PJM Planning Department at least 45 days prior to the auction. - The planned transmission upgrade in-service date must be on or before the start of the Delivery Year. - At a minimum, Upgrade Customers must be in the Facilities Study phase for the proposed transmission upgrade, in order for approval to be granted and the transmission upgrade must conform to all applicable standards of the PJM Regional Transmission Expansion Planning Process. - Qualified Transmission Upgrades must establish an RPM Credit Limit prior to an RPM Auction. - Credit requests should be made to PJM's Treasury Department at least two weeks prior to an RPM Auction.